greenelab/onboarding/source/communication.rst

 **Applied Imagination:** One hour monthly meetings designed to be used for big ideas, brainstorming, extended discussion outside the scope of weekly lab meeting, and other team endeavors.
-Topics can range from big questions like “How do we get rid of dark pools of gene expression data?” or used to discuss new methods and how they fit in with the lab mission (e.g., adversarial networks).
-Individual lab members are expected to do some brief preparation before the meeting (e.g., read provided papers/materials, come with a few of ideas on the topic).
+Topics can be big questions like “How do we get rid of dark pools of gene expression data?” or the time can be used to discuss new methods and how they fit in with the lab mission (e.g., adversarial networks).
+Individual lab members are expected to do some brief preparation before the meeting (e.g., read provided papers/materials, come with a few ideas on the topic).
 The monthly meeting itself consists of group brainstorming and/or discussion and wraps up with a list of action items for follow up.